 The income from the sale of the Bethany buildings was used to create an endowment for a new ministry.
 After much discernment, the Collegiate Church decided that the world most needed a multi-cultural, multi-faith, global initiative committed to forging justice, reconciliation and peace.
 Intersections International was launched in September 2007, our name symbolically representing our work bringing people together across lines of difference in pursuit of global social justice.

-Arts & Humanities: Uniting art and community to transform conflicts through original theatrical works, and providing leadership development to underserved populations.
+Arts & Engagement: Uniting art and community to transform conflicts through original theatrical works, and providing leadership development to underserved populations.

 Global Peacemaking: Uniting divided nations and peoples through multi-cultural, interreligious action that builds relationships and dismantles extremist narratives.